-Treasure Plus was launched in 2013 by the Art Fund with support from The Headley Trust.
-The programme aimed to deepen public engagement with items of treasure and related archaeological material by providing small grants of £2,000 to £10,000 for display and interpretation projects.
+Launched in 2013, the Treasure Plus scheme aimed to deepen public engagement with items of treasure by providing small grants to museums for display and interpretation projects.

-Since the Treasure Act was launched in 1997, the Art Fund has received a growing number of applications for funding towards acquisitions of items of treasure.
-However, we recognised that the work did not stop once the funds had been raised to acquire the pieces.
-Often specialist skills and further resources were needed to display and interpret the works so that they could be best used and enjoyed by the public.
+Following the passing of Treasure Act in 1996, Art Fund received a large number of applications for funding towards acquisitions of items of treasure.
+Importantly, we recognised that the work did not stop once the funds had been raised.
+Often, specialist skills and further resources were needed to display and interpret the works so that they could be best enjoyed by the public.

-To celebrate and learn from the funded projects, we held a Treasure Plus Conference on 13 October 2015 in Birmingham to enable curators working with archaeological collections to share best practice, find out about available funding and support, and network with colleagues.
+To celebrate and learn from the funded projects, we also held a conference in October 2015 to enable curators working with archaeological collections to share best practice, find out about available funding and support, and network with colleagues.